psyked/css-sass-style-guide/development-best-practices.md

     // good
     var fullName = 'Bob ' + this.lastName;

-- Strings longer than 80 characters should be written across multiple lines using string concatenation.
-- Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40)
+Strings longer than 80 characters should be written across multiple lines using string concatenation.Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40)

     // bad
     var errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';